Dell (footballer)

-Wendeson Wanderley Santos de Melo (born 9 June 2008), better known as Dell is a Brazilian professional footballer who plays as forward for Campeonato Brasileiro Série A club Bahia.
+Wenderson Wanderley Santos de Melo (born 9 June 2008), better known as Dell, is a Brazilian professional footballer who plays as forward for Campeonato Brasileiro Série A club Bahia.

 Career

 A striker, Dell rose to prominence in 2024 alongside teammate Ruan Pablo, joining the Brazil U-15 and U-17 national teams led by coach Dudu Patetuci.
 He made his professional debut on 15 February 2025, against Barcelona de Ilhéus.

 Style of play

-Due to his continued good performances in youth competitions, he was also nicknamed the "Haaland of Sertão".
+Due to his continued good performances in youth competitions, he was also nicknamed the "Haaland of Sertão", comparing him to the Norwegian footballer who plays for Manchester City.